Medically reviewed by Drugs.com. Last updated on Sep 11, 2019.

 Dandruff shampoos are classified according to the medication they contain:

-If you've shampooed faithfully for several weeks and there's still a dusting of dandruff on your shoulders, talk to your doctor or dermatologist.
-You may need a prescription-strength shampoo or treatment with a steroid lotion.
+If you've used medicated shampoo regularly for several weeks and still have dandruff, talk to your doctor or dermatologist.
+You may need a prescription-strength shampoo or a steroid lotion.

 Small studies have found that tea tree oil can reduce dandruff, but more study is needed.